elfi-dev/elfi/docs/usage/tutorial.rst

 probability density of the generated parameters.
 In our MA2 example we used custom priors, so we have to specify a ``pdf`` function by ourselves.
 If we used standard priors, this step would not be needed.
-Let's modify the prior distribution classes:
+Let’s modify the prior distribution classes:

 .. code:: ipython3